cryptopunksnotdead/punks.sandbox/punksdata/README.md

-# Inside the CryptoPunksData Contract - Decoding the On-Chain Assets
+# Inside the CryptoPunksData Contract - Decoding the On-Chain Assets (11 Archetypes and 122 Attributes) and Color Palette for Easy (Re)Use "Off-Chain"

 >        ____                  _                          _          ____        _